SideScrollUI/SideScroll/Docs/Dev/Modules/Libraries.md

 ## Tab Libraries

 * Atlas.Tabs
-  - Defines the UI menus
+  - Defines the UI models
   - Contains all the Tab interface logic for everything
   - Shared across UI frameworks
     - Currently only AvaloniaUI